StuartJO/ThalamicGradients/README.md

 To get the TSNE coordinates, make sure you have selected the "Subclusters" tab and click the "tSNE" button underneath.
 Then click the "Display" tab in the Parameters box.
 Under "t-SNE Plot Settings", set the "Downsample Cell" to "Show all".
 Then click the download button up the top (or just click this link

-To convert this to an Excel spreadsheet, unzip it and the run the following R commands:
+To convert this to an Excel spreadsheet, unzip it and the run the following commands in R:
 ```
-library("writexl")
+library("writexl") # Might need to install this module
 load("tsne_sub.Rdata")
 write_xlsx(xy.data,"tsne_subdata.xlsx")
 ```